rj-vinodh/Hash-Button-for-IFTTT/README.md

 ![Extension Overview](slide3.gif)

 ## Conclusion
-And that's it, you are now ready to get going with IFTTT and maker channel.
+And that's it, you are now ready to get going with IFTTT and

+channel.
 Share your recipes on reddit and the forums.Help us out to improve our chrome extension.